 For more detailed instructions and online demos on how to search PubMed, refer to PubMed’s Help webpage.

 A. None of the bound or unbound journals may be checked out, but photocopy machines are available for your use in the library.

-A. Generally, we will accept books published within the last 10 years, with the understanding that if we do not add them to the collection, we may dispose of them as we see fit.
+A. Generally, we will accept books published within the last 5 years, with the understanding that if we do not add them to the collection, we may dispose of them as we see fit.
 Please email us using our Web form with a list of the titles or subject areas and include approximate publication dates and an estimate of quantity if contacting us online.
-Providing this information prior to dropping off any material is encouraged.
+Please do not drop off materials unless given prior approval by library staff.